 We agree with you that the term ‘superannuation’ is confusing.

 An individual (including someone receiving SG contributions) can also choose to make super contributions to your super account.
 Your voluntary contributions (if any) and the earnings on those contributions also belong to the individual, but the money cannot be accessed until a certain age.

-The deal with super is: although super is your money, your super account enjoys tax concessions (you pay a maximum tax within the super fund of 15%, in most instances, although if you earn more than $300,000 a year, then you pay 30% tax on your super contributions) which means the Government has imposed special rules that mean you cannot access the money until you retire after a certain age, or you satisfy another condition of release.
+The deal with super is: although super is your money, your super account enjoys tax concessions (you pay a maximum tax within the super fund of 15%, in most instances, although if you earn more than $300,000 a year, then you pay 30% tax on your super contributions) which means the federal government has imposed special rules that mean you cannot access the money until you retire after a certain age, or you satisfy another condition of release.
 I explain the conditions of release in the article Accessing super early: 14 legal ways to withdraw your super benefits early.

 For an explanation of some of the more common superannuation terms see SuperGuide article Super for beginners, part 22: How do you speak ‘superannuation’ (… in 25 words)?